dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateExternalTable.md

 {: .Example xml:space="preserve"}

 </div>
-This example creates an external table for an `ORC` file and inserts data into it:
+This example creates an external table for an `ORC` file stored in an AWS S3 bucket and inserts data into it:
 {: .body}